mongodb/kubeobject/README.md

 resource.delete()
 ```

-## Creating a Namespace and ConfigMaps and Secrets on it
+## Creating a Namespace with a ConfigMap and a Secret on it

 ``` python
 from kubeobject import Namespace, Secret, ConfigMap, generate_random_name